 Just as a Lunar Eclipse occurs when the Sun, the Earth, and the Moon line up, a Solar Eclipse occurs when the Sun, the Moon and the Earth line up.
-And when the Moon gets between the Earth and the Sun, it casts its shadow on the Earth during the daytime.
+And when the Moon gets directly between the Earth and the Sun, it casts its shadow on the Earth during the daytime.

-The moon’s orbit is not exactly circular leading to super moons and smaller moons giving us Total Eclipses and Annular Eclipses.
+The Moon’s orbit is not exactly circular leading to super moons and smaller moons giving us Total Eclipses and Annular Eclipses.

 The Total Eclipse is when the Moon is large enough to completely cover the Sun, and we see only the corona flare of the Sun peeking out from the edges.

 The Annular Eclipse is when the Moon is a bit further away from us in its orbit, leaving a fiery ring of light from the Sun around the Moon.

 The exciting news is that Texas is in store for one of each of these in the next couple of years and you can see the difference for yourself.

 No flight to an exotic foreign country needed, just a short daytrip to get to the “sweet spot” of the Moon’s shadow.